 FILM REVIEW | ‘Knight and Day’: One Fun, Breezy Spy Adventure

 Once-in-a-blue moon, something comes along that stretches your usual viewing choices, but is too much fun to pass up.
-There’s something about the trailer that speaks for itself with no further explanation necessary.
 Turns out this particular story is insane; funny, interesting and perhaps most unexpected, clever.
 Like most capers, we expect the usual letdown when the big mystery is unveiled but instead the script is actually rather inventive.

 A slower start struggles to put the entire team together which means the majority of screen time belongs to Bruce and Mary.
 This is, nonetheless, a fantastic cast.
 Everyone brings their A-game.
 None more so than screen legend Helen Mirren (who doesn’t show up until an hour in), a woman who deserves more screen presence than she does.
 Who else could pull off expertly using a machine gun in a white evening gown?

+Though also impossible, I have to admit, the action scenes are really fun and just work.
 It’s tough to describe the fun that ensues in the movie.
 Everyone is so different and I wouldn’t want to raise hopes to spoil the film anyway.
-Post end, there is one last snapshot of the gang on their next mission, with the promise of a sequel in the works (I am one fan who’d be thrilled at this prospect!); it shouldn’t be long before we’ll see “RED” in action again.
+Post end, there is one last snapshot of the gang with the promise of a sequel in the works (I am one fan who’d be thrilled at this prospect!); it shouldn’t be long before we’ll see “RED” in action again.
 Who’d have thought something so “common” could be such fun?

 You can digitally rent or own Red (2010) digitally on Amazon Video